 You will find time because this project is important to you.

 When you’re too busy to plan your home yourself, consider working with an architect or a designer.
 A typical design consultation only lasts for a few hours.
-Follow up meetings with your designer doesn’t have to be long too.
+Follow up meetings with your designer doesn’t have to belong too.

 You will familiarise yourself with basic building skills during the process.

 You may not know much now, but you will not come out of this experience with zero building skills.
 You’re a clever person.
 Believe that you can do the things that you thought you can’t do.
 Be resourceful and be open to learning new things.
-When you’re not sure, seek information online and ask for a professional building advice.
+When you’re not sure, seek information online and ask for a piece of professional building advice.

 You have a choice.